Top 23 Global Nonprofits Protecting the Environment

 3. Use crowdfunding to fundraise for your environmental projects

-Saving earth or reversing the effects of global warming cannot be confined to one activity or project.
+Saving the earth or reversing the effects of global warming cannot be confined to one activity or project.
 It may range from protecting endangered species to creating green spaces to maintaining carbon balance, and many more.
 For each project, environmental nonprofits require a separate fund.
-In many cases, the need can be urgent while the fundraising goal, huge.
+In many cases, the need can be urgent while the fundraising goal, is huge.

 Crowdfunding is the ideal way to go for these projects.
 These campaigns are best for time-bounded projects.
 Ideally, your crowdfunding page will have a goal thermometer to let people know how much you need to raise.
 It must also have social media sharing buttons so that supporters can spread the word easily.
 In addition, you should post updates to these pages on a regular basis to keep the donors updated.